JNRowe/vim-configs/support/why.rst

         \ )
     endfunction

 whereas previously I would’ve indented the ``\`` characters too.
-Neither option is a good one, but :command:`vim`’s prefixed line continuations means there isn’t a better option available.
+Neither option is a good one, but |vim|’s prefixed line continuations means there isn’t a better option available.

 This current iteration breaks using the indentation as a text object(which is annoying), but it does mean there is a little less whitespace needed for each